carreter/carreter.github.io/content/posts/rosalind/001-intro.md

 draft = false
 date = 2024-11-05T13:09:08-05:00
 title = "ROSALIND Series #01 - Intro + Counting DNA Nucleotides"
 description = "What is ROSALIND?
-Why we solving problems off of it (in Go, no less!)?
+Why are we solving problems off of it (in Go, no less!)?
 Come find out as we solve the first problem in the series!" tags = ["bioinformatics", "go"] categories = ["tutorials"] series = ["rosalind"]